sigp/lighthouse/book/src/help_bn.md

         --checkpoint-sync-url-timeout <SECONDS>
             Set the timeout for checkpoint sync calls to remote beacon node HTTP endpoint. [default: 180]

+        --compression-level <LEVEL>
+            Compression level (-99 to 22) for zstd compression applied to states on disk [default: 1].
+You may change the compression level freely without re-syncing.
     -d, --datadir <DIR>
             Used to specify a custom root data directory for lighthouse keys and databases.
 Defaults to
             $HOME/.lighthouse/{network} where network is the value of the `network` flag Note: Users should specify